Gabrielab5/Gabrielab5.github.io/README.md

 HTML5: For the structure and semantic content of the website.

-CSS3: For all styling, layout, and animations.
+CSS3: For all styling, layout, and animations .

 Flexbox & Grid: Used for all major layout components to create a responsive and modern design.